|

 - Add an SAD entry.

-add can fail with multiple
+add can fail for multiple

 reasons, including when the key length does not match the specified